 12. Use Affirmations

-Birth affirmations are a great way to stay positive and remember why you're doing this whole “natural birth” thing.
+Birth affirmations are a great way to stay positive and remember why you're doing what you’re doing.

-Hanging birth affirmations around your room or having your partner read them to you can help minimize your fear and keep you motivated.
+Hanging birth affirmation cards around your room or having your partner read them to you can help minimize your fear and keep you motivated.

 Birth affirmations don't have to be anything specific.
 Although you can buy birth affirmation cards to make you feel like a birthing warrior, you can also just talk to your partner about what you think will be most helpful to hear during hard labor.